 Here’s a slip that FedEx left for me when I wasn’t home.
 See the 9’s that look like g’s?
 The 1’s are almost like 7’s. (sorry it’s a little blurry)

 In the pic below, Tom and I both wrote out numbers 1-9 (and Tom added a 10 for good measure).

 Note: I used to write 7s like the 7 up top until about 6 years ago when Tom thought my 7s were 1s.
 I now put a bar through them.
-7 is one digit we never need to clarify with each other since we both put a bar through the 7.
+The French 7 is one digit we never need to clarify with each other since we both put a bar through the 7.
 But sometimes French people’s 1’s look like 7’s.
 The French seven is one to learn and know.
 It always has a bar through it!